About the Chorus of Westerly

 Since 1959, the Chorus of Westerly (a not-for-profit performing arts organization) has offered New England music and arts programming of the very highest level of quality and excellence.
-In its 54 years, the Chorus has presented more than 550 performances to over 1.6 million people.
+In its 61 years, the Chorus has presented more than 550 performances to over 1.6 million people.
 The Chorus has performed over 90 major choral works always with fully professional orchestras and soloists, presented 12 major American premieres; toured internationally four times, singing in such venues as Smetana Hall, Westminster Abbey and St. Peter’s Basilica, and received countless awards and recognition for its work.
 It has established regional traditions including Summer Pops, an event that annually attracts 25,000 people, and A Celebration of Twelfth Night, an event with over 350 performers annually.
 It has changed the lives of countless generations of New England residents.
-Over 2,500 area residents have been singing members of the Chorus, and 1,500 of them sang as children. the Chorus has purchased, restored, and expanded its own performance venue, the historic George Kent Performance Hall, and is now one of only two independent American choral organizations to own its own performance venue.
+Over 2,500 area residents have been singing members of the Chorus, and 1,500 of them sang as children. the Chorus has purchased, restored, and expanded its own performance venue, the historic George Kent Performance Hall, and is now one of only three independent American choral organizations to own its own performance venue.

 The Chorus membership is one of the reasons the organization is so special.
 It is presently the only independent choral organization in the United States that combines adults and children in all performances throughout the entire concert season.
 What this means is that child members sing every concert of the season regardless to the programmed work’s length, size, or difficulty.
 Children are not called in just for certain concerts.
 They are members of equal rank with the adults and are held to the very same high standards.
 To keep up, the children must rehearse rigorously twice a week and audition prior to each performance to make sure they are prepared.
-This program has allowed over 1,500 children, at very young ages, to have the opportunity to sing the great works of Verdi, Bach, and Beethoven the “way it should be sang”, with full professional orchestras, soloists, and in front of educated and enthusiastic crowds.
+This program has allowed over 1,500 children, at very young ages, to have the opportunity to sing the great works of Verdi, Bach, and Beethoven the “way it should be sang,” with full professional orchestras, soloists, and in front of enthusiastic crowds.
 The opportunity to have this artistic experience is, for a child in a small town USA, beyond rare.

 While the Chorus membership is made up of volunteer singers, the professional orientation of the Chorus is apparent in each and every event.
 The vast majority of the adult singers have received some professional voice training.
 The children of the Chorus spend extra time before the season at a special choir camp learning theory, vocal technique, and other choral exercises to better train them for the year ahead.
 For concerts with works that require soloists, professional vocal artists are hired and brought in to perform.
 These soloists are highly respected national and international artists and often work with our singers during their weekend performance stays.
 The orchestra that works with the chorus for each major concert is a fully professional group made up of some of the best musicians from Rhode Island and Massachusetts.
 The orchestra size for a particular concert is not budget-driven but rather score-driven.
 This means that if the score or the maestro calls for 45 musicians, the Chorus hires that number of professionals.This helps ensure the authentic music experience for the performers and audience.
 It is the objective of the Chorus to perform great works of music as one would hear them in the great American concert halls of Boston, New York, or San Francisco.